2.11 PRECONSTRUCTION CONFERENCE

 Any use of water which is a minor nonrecurring use, including highway construction and maintenance, shall not require a permit.
-In lieu of a permit, this use may be registered with the Environmental Protection Agency, Department of Natural Resources.
+In lieu of a permit, this use may be registered with the Iowa Department of Natural Resources.
 Registrations usually extend for up to one year and may be extended by re‑registration and re‑permitting.

 For any construction project requiring water amounting to 25,000 gallons or more per day, a "Registration of Minor, Nonrecurring Use of Water" (DNR Form 20) must be completed.
 An exception is made if the source is a city water supply; the Mississippi, Missouri, or Big Sioux Rivers; or the Des Moines River bordering Missouri.

 The contractor shall complete and submit the "Registration of Minor, Nonrecurring Use of Water" form (DNR Form 20) and a project location map directly to the Iowa DNR at the address listed on top of the form.
 A copy of the form is available in Appendix 2‑3.
 The contractor shall provide a copy of the completed form to the project engineer.

 Daily records or documentation of water usage do not need to be kept.